sabbir-subhan/appium-Python/README.md

 ## for TC: Send Photo and Send Video
 - test steps have different order than those in Jira task, because in this way, before running test it is no longer necessary to prepare sample photo and video files on real device, but unfortunately for emulators before running test "test_SendingVideo" tester must copy some video file into the emulator
-- go to OCA webpage - Settings - Settings - Security tab and in section Mobile, uncheck "Encrypt saved data in the app" and "Block jailbroken/rooted devices from using the app"
+- go to OCA web page - Settings - Settings - Security tab and in section Mobile, uncheck "Encrypt saved data in the app" and "Block jailbroken/rooted devices from using the app"

 ## for TC: QuickAccessButtons
 - create quick access buttons - see task OCAMOB-48 prepare Lodging Agency named: "contact_group_for_tests" and configure Quick Access buttons for mobile app,